Since its inception, the war on drugs has disproportionately affected minority Americans far more than white Americans.

 Human Rights Watch found more than four in five arrests in the war on drugs are for mere possession, while the rest are for sales.
 That suggests police are targeting drug users, not traffickers.

-Whatever the intention, this level of incarceration — supposedly for violent crimes that can't even be proven in court — has clearly detrimental effects on minority communities.
+Whatever the intention, the disproportionate arrests and incarceration rates — supposedly for violent crimes that can't even be proven in court — has clearly detrimental effects on minority communities.
 A study published in the journal Sociological Science found boys with imprisoned fathers are much less likely to possess the behavioral skills needed to succeed in school by the age of five, starting them on a vicious path known as the school-to-prison pipeline.

 Drug sentences for black men were 13.1 percent longer than drug sentences for white men between 2007 and 2009, according to a 2012 report from the US Sentencing Commission.